 Religion of Reason

-But, the book collection of these archives is truly amazing.
-It crystallizes the accumulation of superior wisdom and a sincere spirit of inquiry as knowledge.
-It certainly might be the result of Seath’s deep-seated delusions… but even so, I’m very happy for it, value it even.
+But, the book collection of these archives is truly magnificent.
+The accumulation of superior wisdom and a sincere spirit of inquiry, crystallized as knowledge.
+It certainly might be the result of Seath’s deep-seated delusions… but even so, I’m quite happy for it, value it even.
 Progress sometimes wants sacrifice.
-I for sure long for that white dragon and can bear him no ill sentiment…
+I for one idolize that white dragon and can bear him no ill will…

 Logan admires Seath.
 The dragon thinks like him, even sharing his spirit of inquiry, (literally “research heart”) so he can’t possibly think ill of him for being off his rocker.
 And what an off-rocker it is.
 Moushuu is, in a word, obsession.
 When one has an unshakable conviction for something on a more than shakable basis.
 Seath’s obsessive delusion was the tireless belief that he could obtain his desired scales through sorcery and crystals despite endless failures.
 And Logan?
 Well…

 Sorcery boosted by the knowledge Logan acquired at the Regal Archives.
 High magic + crystallization: right weapon.

 Logan’s trials were successful, and the crystal medium facilitated a stronger bond between weapon and soul.